2023 Selection for 2024 Intake

 As per Section 6.2. of the Selection Regulations:

-- Applicants must score a combined total score from the CV and Referee Reports of 70% or above to be eligible to proceed to the interview stage.
+• Applicants must score a minimum of 10 points out of 30 from the CV (or above) and 25 points out of 30 from the Referee Reports (or above) to be eligible to proceed to the interview stage.
 Applicants who do not meet this criteria will be deemed unsuitable and not eligible for an interview.
 Applicants will be notified accordingly.

 For all Selection queries, please contact: